jiangxingyu/Jiangxing-Yu/index.md

 ### Data R&D intern in Baidu (2017.09-2018.05)

 * Developed a system to fetch massive network resources using c++ and nginx.
 The system has a daily concurrency of more than 10 billion.
 * Developed Dynamic caching of resources.
+This method improves the cache rate by about 10% compared with the previous generation method.
-* Developed a system to extract unstructured signals using fast text.
+* Developed a system to extract and mark unstructured signals in web page using Fast Text.
+The accuracy of the system can reach 95 %.
 * Maintained baidu's web page analysis system.
-* Analysied web data by linux shell.
+* Analysied web data by linux shell and hadoop steaming.

 ### Back-end R&D intern in Cheetah mobile (2017.07-2017.08)

-* Developed a face recognition background management system using go and beego.
+* Worked with a team, and developed a face recognition background management system using go and beego.
+This system has been used in Face recognition gate system.

 ## Project experience